moghaddam/valid-express/README.md

 If you're familiar with `joi` validation rules, you may noticed that the value of `message`, `type` and `path` properties (including property names) are exactly the same as returned value of the validate method of `joi`.

 ## Customizing format of the error result
-In order to customize the format of the error result, you can pass an `options` parameter to `valid-express` constructor containing a property named `errorFormatter` that is a function that gives an array of error objects and returns a JSON object that should be returned to the client.
+In order to customize the format of the error result, you can pass an `options` parameter to `valid-express` constructor containing a property named `errorFormatter` that is a function accepting an array of error objects as input and generates a JSON object that should be returned to the client.
 This formatter function would be called by valid-express in order to generate an appropriate error report to client.
 It gives an array of error object each having three property: `message`, `type` and `path` and returns a JSON object.

 For example if you want to generate a simple array containing the name of invalid proeprteis with their corresponding validation message, you can override the errorFormatter options with something like this: